Sjlver/sosp2015-notes/history_day/10rise_of_the_cloud.md

 ## How did we get here?

-In the nineties, distributed systems were modest-scale (5 machines...)
+In the nineties, distributed systems were modest-scale (5 machines or so).

-High-performance computing had a focus on performance but not on fault-tolerance.
+High-performance computing was one user of distributed systems.
+Focused on performance, but not on fault-tolerance.

 Transactional systems and databases had a focus on fault-tolerance but less on performance.

 What caused the need for very large-scale systems?

-- The web was the first very large data set.
+The web was the first very large data set.
 It grew to millions of pages.
 These needed indexing, searching, ...

-One of the early projects was Berkeley NOW: computers get cheaper; can connect them with a fast network to get really high computing power.
+One of the early projects was Berkeley NOW: Network of Workstations.
+Its authors recognized that computers get cheaper; can connect them with a fast network to get really high computing power.

 Jeff Dean started at DEC WRL (who built Altavista).
 Ultimately, he wanted to join a small company, so he went to Google in 1999 :)

-Early Google tenet: commodity PCs gave high perf per dollar.
+Early Google tenet: commodity PCs gave high performance per dollar.
 Commodity components were even better.
-So Google built these racks out of Lego and cork :)
+So Google built custom racks out of Lego and cork :)

 A typical cluster sees, in its first year

 - 1 rewiring
 - 20 rack failures
+- 1000s of disk failures
 - ...

 => Reliability must come from software, not hardware.